AN AMERICAN WEREWOLF IN LONDON at Wiper & True Taproom

 BACK BY DEMAND: CHRISTOPHER NOLAN’S OSCAR-WINNING SPACE ODYSSEY

-Due to phenomenal demand, we’re bringing more screenings of Interstellar to the Planetarium this autumn, including a September double bill!
+Due to phenomenal demand in Autumn 2025, we’re bringing several more screenings of Interstellar to the Planetarium in Q1 of 2026, including a midweek January screening!
 A film this epic was made for the big screen, and this screening includes some of the most breathtaking scenes restored to their IMAX ratios for an extra-detailed viewing.

 INTERSTELLAR at The Planetarium